-- Greet the applicant with a pleasant smile and handshake. - Make appropriate small talk ("Did you find us ok?"). - Explain who you are and how the interview process will work.
+- Greet the applicant with a pleasant smile and handshake. - Make appropriate small talk ("Did you find us ok?").
+Be advised, the Questions and Topics to Avoid apply even in small talk. - Explain who you are and how the interview process will work.